-*All graphs and figures are derived directly from the reports themselves.
+*All figures and graphics are taken directly from the report itself.

 Did you enjoy reading this "Analyses Made Easy" feature?
 These pieces are mainly reserved for premium subscribers.
 Previous editions have focused on Pitchbook's Biotech Company Lifecycle Report, Crunchbase's North American Q3 2020 Funding Report, CB Insights' State of VC reports, a16z analyses, and more.
 To get access to them all, upgrade to Inside VC Premium for either $10/month or $100 billed annually!
 For a limited time, we are offering a 14-day free trial of premium!
 Click here to sign up!